 For a full understanding of the financial affairs of EIA UK and EIA Trust please see the financial statements and reports of both organisations on our website, or directly at the Charity Commission and Companies House.
-Alternatively, we can post you copies on request.
+Alternatively, we can post you copies on of all our income was donated by kind individuals like you.
+Project grants make up the majority of our other income